ansible/ansible-rulebook/docs/development_environment.rst

    we directly call the Drools Java classes using JPY.
 The following criteria must be met for JPY to work correctly:

-   * Java 11+ installed
+   * Java 17+ installed
-   * Environment variable JAVA_HOME set accordingly
    * Maven 3.8.1+ installed, might come bundled in some Java installs
+   * Environment variable JAVA_HOME set accordingly if you want to use a specific Java version different from the default one

 4. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development: